tzhen1/FM-Radio/README.md

 # FM_Radio
-FM radio using an arduino nano with a dot matrix display.
+FM radio using an arduino nano with a dot matrix display, audio amplifier and radio module.